Up to date West African CFA franc XOF to Naira exchange rate today black market

 For example, you have 1 West African CFA franc at 360 Naira.
 You would not want to sell an XOF when it goes down to 270.
 You would rather sell at the same price of 360 or at a higher price.
 I believe you are here to know how much an XOF to Naira exchange rate in the black market today.

-West African CFA franc to Naira Parallel Foreign / Black Market Exchange Rate Today 12th July 2020 time:03:19
+West African CFA franc to Naira Parallel Foreign / Black Market Exchange Rate Today August 5, 2021 6:13 pm time:.

 |10 XOF||₦ NGN||10 XOF = 7 Nigerian Nairas|